Clester31/1520-final-study/README.md

 }
 ```

-## Q11: How to select an HTML tag using its ID
+## Q11: How to select an HTML tag using its Class
 ```CSS
 .class {
   property: value;